Cplearncode/learngit/workflow.md

 can see config file using  - git config --global -e

 git remote add orgin and to check git remote -v

+by default local rep has branch master, where remote is main, so i think  upstream is nee. to set remote url name can be anything.. but have to use it carefully when push the codee

+pwd to see current directory
+To toggle the terminal panel, use the Ctrl+`

+create gitignore file with no extension and write file name in that to ignore